momohou21/hackathon-openbook/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: "Welcome to the Hackathon Openbook!"
 ---

 This is an open-source manual actively maintained by global hackers and hackathon organizers, trying to capture almost everything you need to know or want to discuss about hackathons.
 You can reach all the active dicussions on our "[playgrounds][playgrounds]".
 Enjoy:-)

-And you are more than welomed to contribute by commenting or submitting a PR to [this repo][repo] if you have anything to say.
+And you are more than welcomed to contribute by commenting or submitting a PR to [this repo][repo] if you have anything to say.
 <br>

 ## 💻What is a hackathon (we believe...)